Initially, code reviews have no reviewers.

 As a code review author, you can:

 Add groups as reviewers by including @@mention for each optional group reviewer, @@*mention for each required reviewer group (all members required), and @@!mention for each required reviewer group (one vote required) in the changelist description.
-See @mention.
+See Links in descriptions and comments.

 Start a review by using P4V, Swarm, or from the command line of P4D.
 See Start a code review.